rizkifajara/platter-technical-test/readme.md

 ### 4. Notification Service

-- **Description**: Consumes messages from the `E!SEND_SOCKET` queue and sends notifications to the User service via WebSocket.
+- **Description**: Consumes messages from the `E!SEND_SOCKET` queue and sends notifications to the User service via Socket.IO.

 ## Business Flow